 Tai Chi Chuan is the embodiment of an ancient human philosophy.
 A rigorous course of self-discipline and self-exploration, through which we achieve a deeper understanding of our own mind and body, our relationships with others, and our role within the broader ecosystem.

-All forms of Tai Chi draw inspiration from legendary figures of Chinese history.
-These figures include Lao Tzu–author of the Tao Te Ching–and Zhang Sanfeng.
-Although its origins are inseparable from ancient myth, the benefits of Tai Chi are tangible, relevant, and scientifically validated.
+Although its exact origins are inseparable from ancient myth, the benefits of regular Tai Chi practice are tangible, relevant, and scientifically validated.*

 - Increases energy, flexibility, and range of motion

 - Develops patience, relaxation and focus

 * Reference: Solloway et al. (2014).
 An evidence map of the effect of Tai Chi on health outcomes.
 Specific conditions examined include hypertension, osteoarthritis, depression, COPD, insomnia, self-confidence, fall prevention, and cognitive performance.